croquet/croquet-react/docs/top.md

 ## Documentation

 The [documentation](./global.html) contains minimal usage examples, which will also be displayed in IDEs such as VS Code with full TypeScript declarations.
 The type annotations for `publish` and `subscribe` help to ensure the data sent and received conforms to the same type, for instance.

+## React Together

+[React Together](https://reacttogether.dev) is a library built on top of `@croquet/react`.
+It provides additional hooks and utility components to simplify the development of collaborative React applications:

+* Hooks for shared state management across multiple users
+* Hooks for simultaneous function execution across connected views
+* Pre-built utility components for displaying connected views and managing the current session

+These features allow developers to easily create interactive and synchronized user experiences.
+For more information on React Together, refer to its [documentation](https://reacttogether.dev/#/getting-started).